noiseprotocol/noise_spec/noise.md

 any negotiation occurred in the first handshake, the first handshake's `h` variable should be provided as prologue to the second handshake.

+Using handshake re-initialization to dynamically switch from one Noise protocol to another results in a **compound protocol**.

-By way of example, this section defines the **Noise Pipe** protocol.
+By way of example, this section defines the **Noise Pipe** compound protocol.
 This protocol uses two patterns defined in the previous section: `Noise_XX` is used for an initial handshake if the parties haven't communicated before, after which the initiator can cache the responder's static public key.  `Noise_IK` is used for a zero-RTT handshake.